This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Diffraction”.

 Explanation: X-ray diffraction is a technique used for probing the state of a crystal structure.
 Laue back reflection method is used for single crystals or polycrystalline masses.
 In this method, for very fine grains of 0.0004 mm show a back reflection photograph of continuous rings which are doubly resolved.

-3. When are irregular spots in Laue method formed?
+3. When are irregular spots in the Laue method formed?

 a) Coarse grains > 0.04 mm